Complete Control Over a Phone

 The Existential Backlash isn’t Purely Philosophical

-The suit also pits an industry experiencing a severe bout of existential techlash against it by people who associate tech companies with what is wrong with society against an industry sporting a long list of ethical issues, secrecy obsessions, complaints and negative public opinion itself.
+The suit also pits an industry experiencing a severe bout of existential techlash against it by people who associate tech companies with what is wrong with society against an industry sporting a long list of ethical issues, secrecy obsessions, complaints, and negative public opinion itself.

-Here’s two bad actors.
+Here are two bad actors.
 Choose your least favorite.

 While legal experts caution Facebook that their use of the CFAA law is problematic, a courtroom win for the giant social media monster would be welcome news on the PR front as it continually battles an image problem over its draconian misinformation and disinformation policies.